gabrielleQuadrado/globalAltimetryNTRdata/README.md

 This repository contains derived datasets used in the analyses in:

-**Quadrado, G. P., Wahl, T., Enriquez, A. R., Nagaraj, M., Passaro, M., & Haigh, I. D.** Global Assessment of Satellite Altimetry for Observing Extreme Coastal Sea Levels. *Communications Earth & Environment*.
+**Quadrado, G. P., Wahl, T., Enriquez, A. R., Nagaraj, M., Passaro, M., & Haigh, I. D.** 	Can Satellite Altimetry Observe Extreme Coastal Sea Levels?
+A Global Evaluation Across Products and Coastal Settings.
+Submitted to *Journal of Geophysical Research: Oceans*.

 ## Repository Overview